 - In domestic fowls, we want them to nest in boxes off the ground to keep eggs clean, but which still mimic their natural preferences.

-- Generally one nest is needed for every four birds.
-Nests should be clean, and have ample litter such as straw (a favourite), shavings, sawdust, wood fibre, and so on.
-The key is to stop birds sleeping in the nest boxes or using them as roosts.
+- Generally, one nest is needed for every four birds.
+Nests should be clean and have ample litter such as straw (a favourite), shavings, sawdust, wood fibre, and so on.
+The key is to stop birds from sleeping in the nest boxes or using them as roosts.

 - The box should be large enough for the bird to turn round.